Standardizing Electronic Resource Management

 Charging

 Once membership status was confirmed or created, then the circulation librarian employed a system to charge books to the borrower.
-Several systems had been employed up through the late 1920s, including the ledger system, the dummy system, the temporary slip system, the permanent slip or card system, the Browne system, and eventually the Newark charging system (see Flexner, 1927, pp. 73-82 for details).
+Different systems had been employed up through the late 1920s, including the ledger system, the dummy system, the temporary slip system, the permanent slip or card system, the Browne system, and eventually the Newark charging system (see Flexner, 1927, pp. 73-82 for details).
 Assuming the librarian in the 1930s used the Newark system, the librarian entered the details on a "book card, a date slip and a book pocket for each book" (Flexner, 1927, p.
 78).
 Flexner goes on to outline the process:

 The date slip is pasted opposite the pocket at the back of the book.
 The date which indicates when the book is due to be returned or when issued is stamped on each of three records, the reader's card, the book card and the date slip.
 The borrower's number is copied opposite the date on the book card.
 The date on the date slip indicates at once the file in which the book card is to be found, and the [librarian] assistant is able to discharge the book and release the borrower immediately on the return of the volume (Flexner, 1927, pp. 78-79).